OSU students' research may determine fate of hunting seasons

 Thursday, September 14, 2006

-Oklahoma State University graduate students Dominic Barrett and Angela Brown are surveying the status of Oklahoma’s river otters and black bears in part to determine if a proposed hunting season may be instituted without being detrimental to the species.
+Oklahoma State University graduate students Dominic Barrett and Angela Brown are surveying the status of Oklahoma’s river otters and black bears in part to determine whether a proposed hunting season may be instituted without detrimentally impacting the species.

-After being hunted to near extinction in the early 20th century, otters and black bears are making a comeback in Oklahoma.
-State legislation passed in May 2006 gave the Oklahoma Department of Wildlife Conservation the ability to declare hunting/trapping seasons on black bears, river otters and mountain lions.
+After being hunted to near extinction in the early 20th century, otters and black bears are returning to Oklahoma.
+State legislation passed in May 2006 allowed the Oklahoma Department of Wildlife Conservation to declare hunting/trapping seasons on black bears, river otters and mountain lions.
 Barrett is studying river otters and Brown is studying black bears.

 Barrett has been studying the state’s river otter population for two years.
 He used mail-out surveys to gauge the public’s interest in trapping otters.